pudly/schmopera-hugo/content/articles/mewsy-goes-to-the-opera.md

 ---
-title: Mewsy goes to the Opera
+title: "Mewsy goes to the Opera"
 ---

 ## PART II